mattross39/ee552-elevator/README.md

 - Animation of the elevator movement
 - Implement each control panel as a client-server interaction

-### Project Plan:
+# Project Plan:
-Key components of your system:
+### Key components of your system:
 - Internal Control Panel
 - External Up/Down Buttons
 - Elevator Position Display

 ### Key milestones you can target for each of the weeks:
-Week 1: Building basic interface
+1. Building basic interface
-Week 2: Making movement logic work
+2. Making movement logic work
-Week 3: Displaying movement
+3. Displaying movement
-Week 4: Extra features
+4. Extra features
-Processing integration
+- Processing integration
-Client/Server Interaction
+- Client/Server Interaction

 ### How you will divide up work amongst the team members:
-John Gazzara - Team Leader
+- John Gazzara - Team Leader
-Work on programming together during meeting times Repository Sharing
+- Work on programming together during meeting times
+- Repository Sharing
-Can’t assign individual parts to members, we will all work simultaneously
+- Can’t assign individual parts to members, we will all work simultaneously

 ### Assumptions you are making about the project:
-No mechanical failure
+- No mechanical failure
-Will function as intended to in real life
+- Will function as intended to in real life
-Pressed buttons will depress
+- Pressed buttons will depress
-Doors not necessary
+- Doors not necessary

 ### Any requirements from the project description that are unclear or that you are not sure how to approach:
-Client/Server Interaction
+- Client/Server Interaction
-Breaking up the work by person is not optimal
+- Breaking up the work by person is not optimal